BOOKS AND PAPERS MENU

 This book is copyright material from Highland Statistics Ltd. Scanning this book (or parts of it) and distributing the digital media (including uploading to the Internet) without our explicit permission is copyright infringement.
 Infringing copyright is a criminal offence and you will be taken to court and run the risk of paying ALL damages and compensation.
-The maximum punishment for copyright infringement in the UK is £5,000.00 (GBP).
 Highland Statistics Ltd. actively polices against copyright infringement.

 All data sets used in the book are provided as *.txt files.
-Right-mouse click on a data file and click on Save-As.
+Right-mouse click on a data file and R code file and click on Save-As.

 |Chapter||Data sets||R code||Remarks, extra flowcharts, etc.|